wp-plugins/formidable/readme.txt

 * PRO: Fixed graphs to show x_axis dates in the correct order if 2011 and 2012 dates are in the same graph
 * PRO: Corrected WP multisite table name for the table to copy forms and custom displays
 * PRO: Fixed issue with graphs showing in front of dropdown menus in Chrome
+* PRO: Fixed bug in custom displays causing the wrong entries to be returned when a post category field is set to NOT show a certain category
+* PRO: Fixed bug with multiple paged forms that was sometimes causing the next page to show even if errors were present on previous page
+* PRO: Allow entries to be correctly editing from the backend by a user other than the one who created it, when data from entries field options are set to be limited to only the user currently filling out the form

 = 1.06.01 =
 * Added option to customize the admin menu name